wolfeidau/wolfeidau_site/_posts/2012-10-20-what-is-hmac-and-why-is-it-useful.md

 list of tips for library authors.

-1. When writing the API ensure you check your request on the wire to ensure nothing has been changed or "tweaked" by the HTTP library your using, mine added a character encoding attribute to the Content-Type.
+1. When writing the API ensure you check your request on the wire to ensure nothing has been changed or "tweaked" by the HTTP library you're using, mine added a character encoding attribute to the Content-Type.
 2. Test that order of your headers is correct on dispatch of the request as well, libraries my use an hash map (natural ordered), this may break your signature depending on the implementation.
 In the case of Amazon they require you to sort your "extra" headers alphabetically and lower case the header names before computing the signature.